Friday 11 May 2018 | Open Table

 - Are you more prone to wander, or seek stability?
 Why?

 - What desires draw you on to new horizons, and how–if at all–does this tie into a larger, transcendent story of identity and place?

 Let the conversation begin! … Bring food and a story to share,

-and join us as together we explore WAR & PEACE as the pendulum of human history.
+and join us as together we explore MIGRATION & STABILITY as all our wanderings converge.

 Since 2016, we’ve been hosting semi-regular Open Table gatherings.
 So far we’ve explored HOSPITALITY, before getting into the theological virtues of FAITH, HOPE & LOVE.
 From there, we launched into the transcendentals, TRUTH, GOODNESS & BEAUTY.
-Since then, we’ve gone in a more topical direction, delving into the RISK of incarnation at Christmas time, and our experience of violence and reconciliation through the lens of WAR & PEACE.
+More recently, we’ve taken a topical direction, delving into the RISK of incarnation at Christmas time, our experience of violence and reconciliation through the lens of WAR & PEACE, and themes of identity, place, travel and baggage via MIGRATION & STABILITY.
 Paul’s advice has led the way:

 Whatever is true, whatever is honourable, whatever is just,

 whatever is pure, whatever is lovely, whatever is commendable,

 if there is any excellence, if there is anything worthy of praise,